gitlinks/github-rank-project/README.md

 ## Ideas
 * Use a Karma system to weight votes on github repositories.
 * Can use stackoverflow karma in the computation of your karma
-* if you have contributed to an upvoted project your karma should benefit from it propertionnaly to your contribution to the project
+* if you have contributed to an upvoted project your karma should benefit from it proportionnaly to your contribution to the project

+How is the Karma computed?
+What is the formula?

+How do people vote?
+Do they make reviews?
+What are the criteria?
+Can they leave comments on each criteria?